MicrosoftDocs/power-platform/power-platform/admin/control-app-access-environment.md

 1. Select the **Set up app access control** button.
 1. Select **Disabled** in the **Access control** dropdown list.
 1. Select **Save**.
 1. The environment list is displayed again.
-Repeat the procuedre for each environment where you want to turn off the feature.
+Repeat the procedure for each environment where you want to turn off the feature.
 Close the panel when you're done.

 > [!NOTE]
 > If you set some apps to **Allowed** or **Blocked**, you don’t need to remove the setting when the app access control feature is turned off to **Disabled**.
 There are no app restrictions in this environment.